 Janalakshmi Financial Services Pvt Ltd (Janalakshmi) commenced microfinance operations in April 2008 by taking over the portfolio of Janalakshmi Social Services (JSS), a not-for-profit company promoted by Mr. Ramesh Ramanathan.
-JSS had earlier acquired the urban microfinance programme of Sanghamithra Rural Financial Services and started its own microfinance programme in July 2006.
+JSS had earlier acquired the urban microfinance program of Sanghamithra Rural Financial Services and started its own microfinance program in July 2006.
 Janalakshmi provides microfinance services to the urban poor.

 Performance on key parameters

 - Has sound processes and systems.
-The 30+ days past due was low at around 0.3 per cent as on September 30, 2013.
-However, ability to replicate processes in new geographies and maintain asset quality over the medium term is critical
+The 30+ days past due was low at around 0.3 percent as of September 30, 2013.
+However, the ability to replicate processes in new geographies and maintain asset quality over the medium term is critical

-- Dependence on wholesale funding from banks/ financial institutions is high at around 85 per cent as on September 30, 2013; has relationship with 30 lenders and raises funds from securitisation regularly
+- Dependence on wholesale funding from banks/ financial institutions is high at around 85 percent as on September 30, 2013; has a relationship with 30 lenders and raises funds from securitization regularly

-- Capitalisation remains healthy.
+- Capitalization remains healthy.
 Raised capital of Rs.325 crore (Rs.222 crore of equity capital, Rs.60 crore of compulsorily convertible preference shares, and Rs.42 crore of compulsorily convertible debentures) in August 2013

-- Reported a net profit of Rs.19.2 crore during the half-year ended September 30, 2013, as against net profit of Rs.3.5 crore in the corresponding period of the previous year.
-Ability to control operating expenses and credit costs while pursuing aggressive growth is critical and will determine earnings profile over the medium term
+- Reported a net profit of Rs.19.2 crore during the half-year ended September 30, 2013, as against a net profit of Rs.3.5 crore in the corresponding period of the previous year.
+The ability to control operating expenses and credit costs while pursuing aggressive growth is critical and will determine earnings profile over the medium term.